| Planning | Program of Events | Promotion | Fundraisers | Supporters |

 The origin of the Darrtown Bicentennial

 Approximately two dozen people gathered at the Hitching Post, in Darrtown, on September 10, 2011 to discuss the idea of organizing a Darrtown Bicentennial.
-That meeting is summarized below.
+That session is summarized below.

 Following the September 10, 2011 meeting, seven individuals volunteered or were recruited to serve on a "Bicentennial Steering Committee" to gather ideas, acquire financial support, and organize events that would celebrate Darrtown's Bicentennial in the summer of 2014.